Little Voice (film): Plot

 Ray gives her a pep talk, manipulating her into performing by portraying her act as a tribute to her father.
 LV agrees to sing again, but only as a one-off.
 LV envisions her father sitting in the club as she performs; she brings the house down and is a storming success.
-Ray spots a talent scout for a London agent in the audience and convinces the Agent to come and see LV perform the following night.
+Ray spots a talent scout for a London agent in the audience and later persuades the agent to come the following night to see LV perform.
 As Ray, Mari and Mr. Boo toast their future success, LV murmurs that she agreed to sing only one time and slumps to the floor.

-The following night LV catatonically remains in her bed.
+The following night, LV catatonically remains in her bed.
 She ignores Mari's attempts to shame her into performing, and when Ray tries to first cajole than threaten her, she uses her impressions to scare him away.
 Ray, furious at losing his meal ticket, lashes cruelly out at Mari and storms away.
 At the cabaret club, the London agent finally loses patience after several third-rate acts fill the time in LV's absence and leaves.
-Ray storms into the club, grabs the mic and sings "It's Over" in a furious, profanity laiden tirade, as his career disappears before everyone's eyes, as the loan shark appears to demand his money back.
+Ray storms into the club, grabs the mic and sings "It's Over" in a furious, profanity-laden tirade, as his career disappears before everyone's eyes, while the loan shark arrives to demand his money back.

-Meanwhile, the faulty wiring at LV's home finally starts a fire, trapping LV in her upper room where she is rescued by Billy.
-When she returns home, she discovers Mari has destroyed her fathers' records in revenge.
+Meanwhile, the faulty electrical wiring at LV's home starts a fire, trapping LV in her upstairs room, where she is rescued by Billy.
+When she returns home, she discovers Mari has destroyed her father's records in revenge.
 In a final showdown with her mother, after being wrongly accused by her mother of arson, LV responds by screaming in her mother's face.
 Blaming her for her father's death and blaming her own meek nature on Mari's domineering attitude, she walks away saying her name isn't Little Voice, it's Laura.
 Freeing herself from others' control, she joins Billy to care for his pigeons and watch the sun rise.